Table of Contents

 SSD card slots, USB ports, and even Bluetooth capabilities can help you relax with your favorite tunes while the massager does its work.

-I like this feature because it means I don’t have to wear uncomfortable headphones while having a massage.
+This feature is great because it means you don’t have to wear uncomfortable headphones while having a massage.

 The warranty of any product determines your coverage if the chair you’ve purchased isn’t living up to your expectations.

 The longer the warranty and the more features that are covered, the more comfortable you’ll be spending such a high amount on your new massage chair.